Cymraeg

 The huge Spotify catalogue of music and podcasts inevitably includes some explicit content in the form of song lyrics and adult-orientated conversations.
 Content identified by Spotify as suitable only for users aged over 18 is marked with an ‘Explicit content’ or ‘E’ label.
 An alternative subscription version called ‘Spotify Kids’ is available for children aged twelve and younger and is curated by Spotify to contain only child-friendly content.
 Spotify also uses images to identify songs, albums, artists, playlists, podcasts and profiles, some of which may not be suitable for children.
 Spotify includes video as well as audio podcasts, which have potential for inappropriate visual as well as audio content.
 A recent addition to Spotify is ‘Canvas’, a feature that replaces album art with a brief looping video clip.
 Some of these video clips might not be suitable for children.
 Children using the free ad-funded version of Spotify will be exposed to advertising, most of which will be designed for adult audiences.

-The primary risk to children using Spotify is exposure to age-inappropriate music and podcasts, particularly profanity and adult-orientated language and themes.
+The primary risk to children using Spotify is exposure to age-inappropriate music, podcasts and audio books, particularly profanity and adult-orientated language and themes.
 Accessing Spotify through a ‘Premium’ subscription and using the explicit content filter in settings will restrict most but not all content that is inappropriate for children.
 For example, some explicit content might not be reported to Spotify by the rights holder, so the content will not be tagged and will play even when the filter is applied.
 Additionally, music and podcasts with explicit titles and/or cover art will continue to appear in search lists, even if the filter prevents the content being played.

 Spotify has ‘Platform rules’ that provide a guide to activity and behaviour that is not permitted or accepted by Spotify.
 For example, the ‘Platform rules’ cover dangerous, deceptive, sensitive and illegal content and state that non-compliance with the rules may result in the content being removed and accounts being suspended or terminated.

 Spotify is free to download and install on all platforms and the ad-supported version is free to use.
 Spotify ‘Premium’ is a paid version of the service available as an individual or shared subscription.
 Other options include the duo plan for two users from the same household, the family plan for up to six users from the same household and a discounted personal plan for students.
 Only ‘Premium’ plans provide parental controls, including the explicit content filter.
 Spotify is a streaming service that pays artists through advertising on the free service or revenue generated by subscription plans and does not support the purchase of individual content.
 Other than a paid monthly subscription, the only cost incurred by using Spotify is data, with 1GB of data usage providing approximately twenty-three hours of music playback at the default 96kbps ‘Normal’ sound quality.
 Increasing the sound quality to ‘High’ or ‘Very High’ will increase data usage.
+Spotify have also partnered with social media platforms such as Snapchat, TikTok, and Roblox so that users can find and listen to songs they discover on these platforms.

 • Creating a free or subscription Spotify account requires the provision of extensive personal information and Spotify account profiles are public by default.
 Profiles can be set to private in Spotify settings.